-- 10.19 Applicants are encouraged, but not required by the National Planning Policy Guidance, to consult with local communities before submitting a Planning Application. - 10.20 The Borough Council's Local Validation Criteria requires applicants on larger applications to consult with local communities and businesses prior to submitting Large Scale Planning Applications.
+- 10.19 Applicants are encouraged, but not required by the National Planning Policy Guidance, to consult with local communities before submitting a Planning Application. - 10.20 The Borough Council's Local Validation Criteria requires applicants to consult with local communities and businesses prior to submitting large scale Planning Applications.
 This is to give local people an opportunity to be involved in the planning process at an early stage, and help the application to be determined more quickly, by identifying and resolving issues as soon as possible.